-We’ve stayed in many hostels on our travels and have met a lot of the owners, who are often foreigners who, while working and traveling abroad, made the decision to stay and build something of their own.
+We’ve stayed in many hostels on our travels and have met a lot of the owners, who are often foreigners who, while working and traveling abroad, decided to stay and build something of their own.
 These are the pioneering entrepreneurs who have and still are raising the bar in backpacker accommodation all over the world.
 We’re always excited to talk to these people, to hear their stories, their ideas, their dreams, and the motivations behind what they’re doing.
 One such individual is Jon Mascitelli, the founder, manager, and avid surfer behind the awesome Castillo Surfista, a laid-back hostel with the atmosphere of a warm home and a style that borders on the boutique in the heart of Santiago de Chile.
 Not to mention, Santiago’s only skateboarding dog!
 We sat down with Jon to find out a bit more about how it all came to be and where it’s all going…

 I´m 35 years old, born in Los Angeles, California, but never lived in the same town/city for more than 2 years since I was twelve, around the age I started to surf.
-I went to boarding school in Santa Barbara County CA, studied Journalism in Orange County CA, and studied abroad for two full semesters, Costa Rica and Australia.
+I went to boarding school in Santa Barbara County CA, studied Journalism in Orange County CA, and studied abroad for two full semesters, in Costa Rica and Australia.
 Upon graduation, I lingered around Hollywood working as an assistant, thinking I could make it as a screenwriter, but the travel bug remained strong.
 Living in Los Angeles, all that traffic and chaos – I had never been so miserable.
 I finally escaped when I was 23, first taking a job as a galley slave on a catamaran in the Bay of Biscay.
 It was terrifying, but it was the best decision I ever made, and one that finally brought me to reside in Santiago, Chile when I was 27.
-If you asked me about my hometown I could not really answer.
+If you asked me about my hometown I could not answer.
 I would probably just say California.

 2. What was your inspiration behind Castillo Surfista?